vighneshiyer/vighneshiyer.com/content/research/blog/2023-my_research_agenda_in_2023.md

         - Limitation of diplomacy,...
         - The complaint isn't really about unit testing - a real selling point would be a methodology to write block level tests and then have it applied with many types of testing strategies (random, fuzzing, unit, directed, property based, etc.)
     - Incentivize people to write tests not just by making it easy - but also making it the default to have statistics to measure how good you're doing - coverage dashboard, coverage in CI by default - people will look at this and then have another motivation to write tests (it is like gamification)
+-->

+- Continue to explore a new HDL with multi-abstraction support / better graph IR → evaluate by rewriting some RTL
+- SimCommand / high-performance RTL simulation APIs
+- Parametric fuzzing + ML mutation
+    - rtl2graph + coverage extrapolation
+- Multi-level simulation?
+Combine different simulators from different abstractions to produce a higher throughput simulator with enough performance estimation fidelity
+- Improve the Hammer VLSI build flow / investigate redoing its API while preserving the TCL generators themselves
+- Revisit using formal to generate comprehensive stimulus for power simulation and power macromodel training
+- Making RTL verification viable and practical for the lab as a whole (some feedback from Prof. Chris Batten)
+    - Make it easier to actually extract block level modules from a top without doing the whole elaboration (or mock the interfaces as they exist in the top, but it is hard to make this trivial, a limitation of diplomacy)
+    - A selling point would be a methodology to write block level tests abstractly and then have them applied with many types of testing strategies (random, fuzzing, unit, directed, property based, etc.).
+This is ill-defined.
+    - Incentivize people to write tests not just by making it easy, but also by making it the default to have statistics to measure how good you're doing.
+Coverage dashboard, coverage in CI by default.
+People will look at this and then have another motivation to write tests (i.e. gamification)

 ## Spring 2023